decred/dcrdex/docs/wiki/Testnet-Testing.md

 If you have and do not wish to use the testnet RPC wallets, you can proceed to [acquiring Testnet funds](#acquire-testnet-funds).

-However, if you wish to use testnet RPC wallets, let's see how we can do that for BTC and DCR.
+However, if you wish to use testnet RPC wallets, follow the guide below to set up RPC wallet for BTC and DCR.

 ## Prepare RPC Wallets